openSUSE/open-build-service/CONTRIBUTING.md

     ```

 11. You can find more details about the development environment [in our wiki](https://github.com/openSUSE/open-build-service/wiki/Development-Environment-Tips-&-Tricks).

+# How to figure out WHAT you can contribute to

+This we track in our [What to Contribute](https://github.com/openSUSE/open-build-service/wiki/What-to-contribute) guide.
+Check it out!

 # Happy Hacking! - :heart: Your Open Build Service Team